hack3rs.ca network-security

 home-lab-setup-checklist

-• $Practice protocols and host logging before advanced tools.
+• $Practice protocols and host logging before adding detection tools.

-• $Use the curriculum modules as your weekly lab plan.
+• $Use the curriculum modules as the weekly lab plan rather than freeform experimentation.

 faq